 6. Powers and Responsibilities of Office Holders

-The President, on the authorisation of the Executive Committee, shall issue statements, enter into negotiations on behalf of the Association and represent its views and opinions.
+The President, on the authorisation of the Executive Committee, shall issue statements, enter into negotiations on behalf of the Association and represent its views and opinions

-8. Standing Committees and other Subordinate Bodies
+8. Special Committees and other Subordinate Bodies

 All funds are to be used to advance the aims of the Association and to meet the administrative costs associated with its operation.

-10. Amendments to the Constitution
+10. Amendments to the Constitution and the By‐laws

 By-laws – Association of Parliamentary Librarians of Asia and the Pacific

-1. Procedures For Biennial Conferences And Business Meetings
+1. Procedures for Conferences and General Meetings

 b) Promoting interpersonal contact between members of the Association;

 c) Permitting members to discuss matters of common concern andinterest;

 e) Discussion papers and presentations by participants and/or guestspeakers.

-The following individuals may participate in a Conference:
+The following individuals may participate in a Conference

 c) Guest Speakers